- This article contains affiliate links and we will be compensated if you purchase something after clicking on them.

 5-litre pot and 10-inch skillet, detachable windscreen

 - Rigid regulator hose.
-Something more flexible would be better (which you can buy), because the overly rigid fuel line means it’s hard to keep a propane bottle upright while cooking.
+Something more flexible would be better (which you can buy), because the overly rigid fuel line means it’s hard to keep a propane tank upright while cooking.

 Other than that, and despite the occasional lamentation about the price, over 80 percent of reviewers liked the Jetboil Cooking System enough to give it 5 stars.

-Best Campervan Stove/Oven Combo: Camp Chef Deluxe Outdoor Camp Oven
+Best Camp Stove/Oven Combo: Camp Chef Deluxe Outdoor Camp Oven

 Another great outdoor cooking appliance from outdoor cookware pros Everest, this is both a stovetop and oven and, as you would expect, it’s a lot bigger than anything else on the list–18x24x31” and weighing in at 35lbs.